atheedom/NumberSelectionStrategy/README.md

 Numbers are selected sequentially.

 Strategy two: Interlaced
-Numbers are selected from interlaced groups of numbers so that no two numbers are sequentail and sufficently apart to appear randomly selected.
+Numbers are selected from interlaced groups of numbers so that no two numbers are sequential and sufficiently apart to appear randomly selected.
 No number can be selected more than once.

 # Solution